ibm-cloud-docs/appid/faq.md

 {: #faq-redirect}
 {: faq}

-A redirect URI is the callback endpoint of your app.
-To prevent phishing attacks, {{site.data.keyword.appid_short_notm}} validates the URI against the whitelist of redirect URIs.
-When phishing occurs, the possibility that an attacker can gain access to your user's tokens exists.
+A redirect URI is the callback endpoint of your application.
+When you whitelist your URI, you're giving App ID the OK to send your users to that location.
+At runtime, App ID validates the URI against your whitelist before redirecting the user.
+This can help prevent phishing attacks and lessens the possibility that an attacker is able to gain access to your user's tokens.
 For more information about redirect URIs, see [Adding redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri).

 Do not include any query parameters in your URL.
 They are ignored in the validation process.
 Example URL: `http://host:[port]/path`
 {: tip}